Information and guidance around the Standard Visitor Visa route

-If you have not heard anything within 20 working days please check your inbox is not full (and therefore rejecting their message) and please also check your ‘Spam’ folder to make sure that their message has not been filtered out.
+If you have not heard anything for 6 weeks please check your inbox is not full (and therefore rejecting their message) and please also check your ‘Spam’ folder to make sure that their message has not been filtered out.

-You can contact the ATAS Team if you are concerned you have missed their response but they will not respond if 20 working days have not elapsed since your time of application.
+You can contact the ATAS Team if you are concerned you have missed their response but they will not respond if 6 weeks have not elapsed since your time of application.

 - How can I make sure that my ATAS application is not subject to delays?